sobby01/DataStructureAlgosInCSharp/README.md

 # DSAInCSharp
-All The sorting algorithms in C#
+All The Data structures and algorithms in C#